ibehii/RandomColorlib/README.md

 ------

 ## **Important tip**
-Some terminal like cmd can't support all colors so it's better to use standard colors:
+Some terminals like cmd can't support all colors so it's better to use standard colors:
 ``` python
 import Rcolor